ddebenedittis/hierarchical_qp/README.md

 x_star = hqp(A, b, C, d)
 ```

-If a task has no equality or inequality part at a certain priority, use `None`.
+If a task has no equality or inequality part at a certain priority, you can use `None`.

-The first task should have an equality contraint part.
+The first task must have an equality constraint part.

 ## Author